 How to Write a Business Plan

 Make sure you have a clear idea of what your business is going to be!
 First, write down everything you know about running the company, from what assets you will purchase to how long you plan to run it for.
 Then pick one specific thing to track for each area of your business: revenue, customers, clients, assets/costs, growth rate (how much revenue you are generating versus how much you are spending), operating expenses (what is the average cost of running your business per employee hour), net income (how much money you are earning minus how much money you are spending).

 The best way to develop a solid business plan is to gather data and facts about your industry.
 Research provides the best information about the competition, industry trends, and customer behaviour.
 You should analyze these factors to develop a plan that will make you profitable over the long run.
-Then, once you have a solid idea in place, you can work with a business coach to make sure that it will take off.
+Then, once you have a solid idea in place, you can work with a business coach to ensure that it takes off.

 Importance of a Business Plan

 A business plan comes in handy when trying to get financing for your business.
 Financiers are usually more interested in an enduring, successful company with a solid business plan than one that might have run into problems.
 The hope is that when you have a solid business plan, lenders will be more willing to work with you and approve your loan application.